 2.4.
-Qualifications of the Program Director The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee. ^(Core)
+Qualifications of the Program Director

-- 2.4.a.
-The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Anesthesiology or the American Osteopathic Board of Anesthesiology, or subspecialty qualifications that are acceptable to the Review Committee. ^(Core) - 2.4.b.
-The program director must demonstrate at least three years of post-fellowship experience in pediatric anesthesiology. ^(Detail) - 2.4.c.
-The program director must have current appointment as a member of the anesthesiology faculty at the primary clinical site. ^(Core) - 2.4.d.
-The program director must demonstrate ongoing academic achievements appropriate to the subspecialty, including publications, development of educational programs, or conduct of research. ^(Core) - 2.4.e.
-The program director must devote at least 50 percent of the program director's clinical, educational, administrative, and academic time to pediatric anesthesiology.
+The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee.
 (Core)

-2.5.
+- 2.4.a.
+The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Radiology or by the American Osteopathic Board of Radiology, or subspecialty qualifications that are acceptable to the Review Committee.
+(Core) - 2.4.a.1.
+Other acceptable qualifications include possession of the American Board of Radiology Certificate of Added Qualifications.
+(Core) - 2.4.b.
+The program director must possess post-residency experience in pediatric radiology, including an ACGME-accredited fellowship program.
+(Core) - 2.4.c.
+The program director must possess at least three years' experience as a faculty member in an ACGME-accredited or AOA-approved residency or fellowship program.
+(Core) - 2.4.d.
+The program director must devote of at least 80 percent of professional clinical contributions in pediatric radiology.
+(Core) - 2.4.e.
+The program director must devote sufficient time to fulfill all responsibilities inherent to meeting the educational goals of the program.
+(Core) - 2.5.
 Program Director Responsibilities

-The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care. ^(Core)
+The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
+(Core)